You might want to take an extra sip of coffee before you read the next paragraph about content vs. content marketing.

 I’m not splitting hairs

-Content may give someone the information they need, but it doesn’t form a bond between a visitor and your website.
+Content may give someone the information they need, but it doesn’t help form a bond between a visitor and your website.

 It may attract traffic, but that traffic doesn’t build a community.